dapr/docs/daprdocs/content/en/reference/api/workflow_api.md

 ```

 {{% alert title="Note" color="primary" %}}
- Terminating a workflow will terminate all of the child workflows created by the workflow instance.
-This can be disabled by setting the query parameter `non_recursive` to `true`.
+ Terminating a workflow terminates all of the child workflows created by the workflow instance.
+You can disable this by setting the query parameter `non_recursive` to `true`.

- Terminating a workflow will have no effect on any in-flight activity executions that were started by the terminated instance.
+Terminating a workflow has no effect on any in-flight activity executions that were started by the terminated instance.

 {{% /alert %}}